Osteoporosis-Pseudoglioma SyndromeSymptoms, Doctors, Treatments, Advances & More

 Division Of Endocrinology

-Christina Jacobsen is a Pediatric Endocrinologist in Boston, Massachusetts.
+Christina Jacobsen is a Pediatric Endocrinologist practicing medicine in Boston, Massachusetts.
 Dr. Jacobsen is rated as an Elite provider by MediFind in the treatment of Osteoporosis-Pseudoglioma Syndrome.
-Her top areas of expertise are Osteoporosis-Pseudoglioma Syndrome, Osteogenesis Imperfecta, Renpenning Syndrome, and Lateral Meningocele Syndrome.
+She is also highly rated in 14 other conditions, according to our data.
+Her clinical expertise encompasses Osteoporosis-Pseudoglioma Syndrome, Osteogenesis Imperfecta, Cranioectodermal Dysplasia, and Lateral Meningocele Syndrome.

 Published Date: January 01, 2013